bryanwweber/orbital-mechanics-notes/the-orbit-equation/elliptical-orbits.md

 A = \pi a b
 :::

-From Kepler's second law (equal areas in equal times), given by Eq. {eq}`eq:areal-velocity-definition`, we find:
+From Kepler's second law (equal areas in equal times), given by @eq:areal-velocity-definition, we find:

 :::{math}
 :label: eq:ellipse-area-time-relation